swift-project/pilotclient/README.markdown

 To clone this repository to your local drive, use: git clone https://github.com/wadesworld2112/libxplanemp

+###Compilation Note

+The files CSLLoaderThread.h and CSLLoaderThread.cpp are incomplete and will generate errors.
+They are not currently used.
+The library will compile if these files are not included.

+Fixes to these files are welcome.

 ## Note to X-Plane and X-IvAp Developers

 This is now the authoratative repository for the mulitplayer code.
 If you